Migration Plan Workflow¶

 # Check workload protection status

-cloudtaser target status
+cloudtaser-cli target status

 # Validate vault connectivity and protection coverage

-cloudtaser target validate \
+cloudtaser-cli target validate \

---vault-address https://vault.eu.example.com
+--secretstore-address https://vault.eu.example.com

 # Generate a compliance audit report

-cloudtaser target audit \
+cloudtaser-cli target audit \

---vault-address https://vault.eu.example.com
+--secretstore-address https://vault.eu.example.com

-Check that pods are running with the CloudTaser wrapper:
+Check that pods are running with the cloudtaser wrapper:

 # Verify init container was injected